Bandana040/GHII-exercise/README.md

 The answer to question 3 is basically the main.py file.
 From line 1 to 26 to be more specific.
 Question 4, asked about a method for finding the shortest distance/path. its in the WeightedGraph.py file. i.e., from line 41 to the end.
 Question 5, the main.py file, Lines 28 to 31 are answering question 5 when they execute.
 So, those lines are basically covered by the screenshot you will take..
+Shortest Path & distance file its screenshot taken from test execution